 Blue Lagoon isn’t a natural phenomenon.
 While the water comes from a natural source underground, the lagoon was actually created by a nearby power plant as a place to dump overspill water.
 So if you thought about a fully natural experience that might not be the right fit.

 The geothermal water features three active ingredients: Silica, Algae & Minerals.
 It might slightly burn your skin if you open wounds.
-The water temperature is 37-40°C (98-104°F), year-round, so don’t worry about water being cold in the winter.
+The water temperature stays toasty at 37-40°C (98-104°F), year-round, so don’t worry about water being cold in the winter.

 The in-water massages, saunas, and treatments aren’t private, but you’ll be in your swimsuit in the Lagoon.
 You jump up on a foam mat and get wrapped in a hot towel with special creams.
 However, before you hop into the water you’ll get to get naked (yes, including your swimwear) and hop in the shower which isn’t very private.